Nazar-Okruzhko/OBJ-Texture-Mapper/README.md

 Blender is limited by the old .mtl format—it doesn’t support PBR workflows out of the box.

+I will still do my work and try fix it for Blender's stuborn node system so it will fully works later.

 # Requirepments (Python version)
 Python 3 - (https://www.python.org/) - (Don't forget to add it into PATH!!)